quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part12_6.4_Magnetizati.md

 }
 ```

-The full width at half-maximum \( \Gamma \) can be calculated as the distance between two points where the polynomial value is half its maximum:
+The full width at half-maximum $\Gamma$ can be calculated as the distance between two points where the polynomial value is half its maximum:
 ```java
 public class FWHMFinding {
     public double findFWHM(double[] xValues, double peakValue, double[] yValues) {